-Federal elections are organised and run by the Australian Electoral Commission who make sure that elections are free, fair and legal.
+Federal elections are organised and run by the Australian Electoral Commission who make sure elections are free, fair and legal.
 The Commonwealth Electoral Act 1918 and the Australian Constitution set out the requirements for running elections.

 More information on elections and the electoral system can be found in the House of Representatives Practice.